 Alaska may not be known for its fancy high-end restaurants or famous chefs, but it does have the basic elements that really matter to a good culinary scene: solid cooking with fresh ingredients, minus the fuss, the pretension, and the fusion craze.
 And there are definitely a few outstanding restaurants in Alaska.

-The nation's least-populated state boasts a total of 1,332 eating and drinking places, which generated $1.3 billion in sales in 2013, according to data from the National Restaurant Association.
+The nation's least-populated state boasts a total of 1,383 eating and drinking places, with projected sales of $1.6 billion in 2016, according to data from the National Restaurant Association.
 Not surprisingly, the state's largest city Anchorage is home to most restaurants in the state, which feature mostly American and traditional Alaskan cooking with some ethnic restaurants to round out the offerings, such as Hawaiian, Mexican, Himalayan, Cajun and yes, German.
 Some popular Anchorage-based restaurants include:

 - Kincaid Grill: This New-American restaurant focuses on fresh seafood and regional specialties, including a variety of wild game native to the area.

 - Chena's Alaskan Grill: Located right on the river it was named for, and Chena's boasts spectacular outdoor seating in the summer months and a variety of traditional Alaskan dishes with an international touch.